MithicSpirit/pvss-v2/README.md

 -   Run `npx tsc` to compile files to javascript (placed in `./dist/`).
 -   Run `node .` to start the bot.

+#### Note:

+If on linux you can also use the `npm start` script as a shorthand for compiling and starting the bot.

 ## Utilization:

 Commands can be run by utilizing the prefix in the `./config.json` file, which